You Can Call Me Dave…

 Dave – Trailer, Warner Movies On Demand and pictures © Warner Bros.

 The film to be reviewed is Dave (1993), a political romantic comedy with the lead, Kevin Kline here playing two roles – an ordinary man called Dave Kovic and the US President Bill Mitchell – alongside Sigourney Weaver, as the First Lady Ellen Mitchell.
 I’ve seen this film twice, and on both occasions, I sobbed.
 So if you are a bit of a romantic, get some tissues now.

-Dave also has a high number of appearances by real life political figures and media personalities and one actor cum political figure.
+Dave also has a high number of appearances by real-life political figures and media personalities and one actor cum political figure.
 This actor was Arnold Schwarzenegger who was the only political cameo I recognised – with me easily recognising the media ones – then in as my Darlin’ Husband called it in his “Conan the Republican” phase – long before he became Governor of California.
-The only other politician recognisable at me in the early 1990s, being the Mayor of Carmel-by-the-Sea, California was
+The only other politician recognisable to me in the early 1990s, being the Mayor of Carmel-by-the-Sea, California was

 Dirty Harry Clint Eastwood.